 What is the Deaf Health Survey 2013?

-Why should I take the Deaf Health Survey?
+Why is it important to take surveys like the Deaf Health Survey?

-So far, we have had a range of time from 20 minutes to an hour.
-This is because the Deaf Health Survey is conducted in American Sign Language (ASL) video with English support.
-Some participants may decide to watch the signing videos; some may decide to focus on the written questions.
-Again, it will be your choice as to which one you’d like to use.
+It took participants a range of time from 20 minutes to an hour.
+This was because the Deaf Health Survey was conducted in American Sign Language (ASL) video with English support.
+Some participants decided to watch the signing videos; some decided to focus on the written questions.

 Contact Kelly Matthews at Kelly_Matthews@urmc.rochester.edu or by VP (585) 512-8519

-Val Nelson-Metlay, Past Chair of the Deaf Health Community Committee and Deaf community member, is the creator of the Deaf Health Survey 2013 logo.
+Val Nelson-Metlay, Deaf community member, is the creator of the Deaf Health Survey 2013 logo.
 When asked about her inspiration for this logo, Val stated:

 After following what the research and design team wanted I've tried to make a distinctive logo that will stick in the Deaf community's mind, once they learn what it is for.
 I like to show diversity in the Deaf community.
 I also try to find "health" colors.
 The year "2013" will change to "2016" for the next round of the Deaf Health Survey planned for 2015.
 I wish I could show signings without cluttering up the logo, but seems best as they (participants) will respond to DHS's computer monitor touch screen (where signing models will ask questions on a programmed computer).